kaicarver/leaflet/README.md

 3. copy the pretty-printed JSON into the `runs` array in `runs.js`.

 ## TODOs

-* when first displayed, the form should match the URL params
 * lat/lon should be displayable and/or updated by clicking on the map
 * GPS tracks should be
   * optionally displayed